Shin1203/Unit3--comsci-shin/README.md

 -Equipment information page
 ![thirdmenu](thirdwindow.png.png)

+USER FEEDBACK
+-Add "Functioning?" descriptor in table view of equipments, as well in equipment information view

 In your role of a developer: read the client statement and write a draft version for the Criteria for Success in order of priority: most to least important.
 Measurable, Specific, Non-trivial